vercel/next.js/docs/basic-features/data-fetching/getStaticProps.md

 ### Only runs at build time

 Because `getStaticProps` runs at build time, it does **not** receive data that’s only available during request time, such as query parameters or `HTTP` headers, as it generates static `HTML`.
+When combined with [Incremental Static Regeneration](/docs/basic-features/data-fetching/incremental-static-regeneration.md) however, it will run in the background while the stale page is being revalidated, and the fresh page served to the browser.

 ### Write server-side code directly